dannybouwers/trala/README.md

     # Example 2: Your 'unifi-controller' router should use 'ubiquiti-unifi.png'.
     unifi-controller: ubiquiti-unifi.png

-    # Example 3: Your 'traefik-dashboard' router should use 'traefik.png'.
-    traefik-dashboard: traefik.png
     ```

-3. Mount this file into the container at `/config/icon_overrides.yml` using a volume, as shown in the `docker-compose.yml` and `docker run` examples above.
+3. Mount this file into the container at `/config/icon_overrides.yml` using a volume, as shown in the `docker-compose.yml` example.

-### Icon Resolution Strategy

-TraLa uses the following priority order to find an icon for each service:

-1. **Override File:** Checks if the router name exists in `/config/icon_overrides.yml`.
-2. **Fuzzy Search:** Performs a fuzzy search on the router name against the cached list of `selfh.st` icons.
-3. **Favicon Proxy:** Looks for a `/favicon.ico` at the root of the service's URL.
-4. **HTML Parsing:** As a last resort, attempts to parse the service's HTML for a `<link rel="icon">`.
-5. **Fallback Letter:** If all else fails, displays a colored tile with the first letter of the router name.

 ---